umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Minor-Upgrades/index.md

 Umbraco Cloud supports doing the minor upgrades of your projects in an automated manor.
 The feature is available when a new minor version of Umbraco is released (i.e. 7.5.0 or 7.6.0).

 The upgrade will cover most issues it encounters, but at certain Umbraco configurations, it needs some manual intervention.
-This is usually related to custom code being dependent on some API's that have either changed or been removed for the new minor upgrader.
+This is usually related to custom code being dependent on some API's that have either changed or been removed for the new minor upgrade.

 In general, if anything should fail during this process, you can reach out for support, using the in-app chat in the bottom right corner.
 We will help you though the upgrade process, should anything happen.

 ## Courier dependencies
 Symptoms, feedback given from the upgrade process: **Unable to upgrade as the site has custom Courier dependencies**

-Along with the upgrade to 7.6 we will replace the old deployment engine Umbaco Courier, and replace it with the new one called Umbraco Deploy.
+Along with the upgrade to 7.6 we will replace the old deployment engine Umbraco Courier, and replace it with the new one called Umbraco Deploy.
 This means that if your code is dependent on Umbraco Courier to run, you will need to remove the dependencies on Umbraco Courier.
 This will be things like custom Umbraco Courier resolvers.
 In Umbraco Deploy, resolvers will be ValueConnectors and it will have these things built in for the most popular packages, and will have a generic connector for the remaining types.
 If you need to create your own specialized ValueConnector, take a look at the  [ValueConnectors example repository](https://github.com/umbraco/Umbraco.Deploy.ValueConnectors).
 We are shipping with the [Umbraco.Deploy.Contrib](https://github.com/umbraco/Umbraco.Deploy.Contrib) dll, which contains common ValueConnectors for popular community packags.